Fohdeesha/quanta-brocade/documentation/index.md

 enable
 copy tftp flash 192.168.1.49 brocadeimage.bin primary
 ```
-It now perfectly matches a stock Brocade Turboiron.
+It now perfectly matches a stock Brocade TurboIron.
 Reboot and it will come up on it's own like a stock device:
 ```
 reload
 ```

 That's it!
 You can ditch the serial cable and telnet to the management IP.
-If you want to use SSH, you'll need to enable it (follow the included brocade docs).
+If you want to use SSH, you'll need to enable it - follow the included Brocade docs or the Quick Guide on the left.
 Some commands to check out your new system:

 ```
 show version